sumitmalik51/AIW-CAF-Methodology/04-Azure-Sentinel.md

 # Exercise 4: Azure Sentinel

-## Lab objectives
+In this exercise, you will explore about Microsoft Sentinel, Onboarding Azure Subscriptions and Web App – IaaS server to Sentinel.
+You will run the queries from Microsoft Sentinal logs and will explore through the results.

-In this lab, you will complete the following exercise:
+This exercise includes the following tasks:

-1. What is Microsoft Sentinel
+  - What is Microsoft Sentinel
-1. Onboard Azure Subscription to Azure sentinel
+  - Onboard Azure Subscription to Azure sentinel
-1. Onboard the Web App – IaaS server to sentinel
+  - Onboard the Web App – IaaS server to sentinel
-1. Explore query logs
+  -  Explore query logs

-# Task 1: What is Microsoft Sentinel?
+### Task 1: What is Microsoft Sentinel?

 Microsoft Sentinel is a scalable, cloud-native solution that provides:
 - Security information and event management (SIEM).
 - Security orchestration, automation, and response (SOAR).

  Microsoft Sentinel delivers intelligent security analytics and threat intelligence across the enterprise.
 With Microsoft Sentinel, you get a single solution for attack detection, threat visibility, proactive hunting, and threat response.
+To learn more about Microsoft Sentinel refer: `https://learn.microsoft.com/en-us/azure/sentinel/overview`

 Microsoft Sentinel is your bird's-eye view across the enterprise alleviating the stress of increasingly sophisticated attacks, increasing volumes of alerts, and long resolution time frames.
 1. **Collect data at cloud scale** across all users, devices, applications, and infrastructure, both on-premises and in multiple clouds.